Getting the Time Right in Python

 Stuff to remember

 - Use the high level libraries as much as possible.
-You may think this ship was sunk by a gasoline engine that drives a hydraulic actuation system.
+You may think this ship was sunk by a washed up high school teacher looking for additional work in case I need it.

 time.time()